luizcarloskazuyukifukaya/s3pythonsamples/README.md

 ### Runtime Setup
 First of all, you need to install Python in your environment.
 So, please follow the [instruction](https://www.python.org/downloads/) given for your specific environment.

-Next, you should install AWS SDK boto3 using the following command.
+Next, you should install AWS SDK boto3 using the following command:
 ```
 pip install boto3
 ```